Computational complexity: Others

 The number of arithmetic operations is another resource that is commonly used.
 In this case, one talks of arithmetic complexity.
 If one knows an upper bound on the size of the binary representation of the numbers that occur during a computation, the time complexity is generally the product of the arithmetic complexity by a constant factor.

 For many algorithms the size of the integers that are used during a computation is not bounded, and it is not realistic to consider that arithmetic operations take a constant time.
 Therefore, the time complexity, generally called bit complexity in this context, may be much larger than the arithmetic complexity.
 For example, the arithmetic complexity of the computation of the determinant of a n×n integer matrix is $O(n^3)$ for the usual algorithms (Gaussian elimination).
 The bit complexity of the same algorithms is exponential in n, because the size of the coefficients may grow exponentially during the computation.
-On the other hand, if these algorithms are coupled with multi-modular arithmetic, the bit complexity may be reduced to O^{~}(n^{4}).
+On the other hand, if these algorithms are coupled with multi-modular arithmetic, the bit complexity may be reduced to Õ(n^{4}).

 In sorting and searching, the resource that is generally considered is the number of entry comparisons.
 This is generally a good measure of the time complexity if data are suitably organized.

 Complexity as a function of input size

 It is impossible to count the number of steps of an algorithm on all possible inputs.
 As the complexity generally increases with the size of the input, the complexity is typically expressed as a function of the size n (in bits) of the input, and therefore, the complexity is a function of n.
 However, the complexity of an algorithm may vary dramatically for different inputs of the same size.
 Therefore, several complexity functions are commonly used.

 The worst-case complexity is the maximum of the complexity over all inputs of size n, and the average-case complexity is the average of the complexity over all inputs of size n (this makes sense, as the number of possible inputs of a given size is finite).
-Generally, when "complexity" is used without being further specified, this is the worst-case time complexity that is considered.
+Generally, when "complexity" is used without being further specified, it is the worst-case time complexity that is considered.